raahimfareed/portfolio/README.md

 This will start your laravel server and by default will be on port `8000`

-Next, in another terminal, run
+Next, in another terminal, run one of the following two commands

 ```sh
 # For development